comodojo/daemon/docs/source/workers.rst

 3. ``worker.pause(worker_name*)`` - pause the worker
 4. ``worker.resume(worker_name*)`` - resume the worker

+These commands are automatically sent to the communication channel (using shmop), trapped by the worker loop and then propagated as ``\Comodojo\Daemon\Events\WorkerEvent``.
+A listener on the worker side is responsible for executing the related action.

 For example, this RPC request can be used to request the status of all workers:

 .. code-block:: php